 Key notes for Image performance:

-- Each image takes roughly 2.59 s to process on a single core, and negligible memory consumption.
+- Each image takes roughly 1 to 2.59 s to process on a single core, and negligible memory consumption.

-- Each walrus instance can have up to 8 threads (depending on you machine size)
+- Each walrus instance can have multiple threads (depending on you machine size)

 - For more scalability you can spin multiple walrus instances in parallel to increase processing time.